alessandra3265/Meteo/seleniumProject/aeronautica/README.md

 </br>
 </br>
-# aereoStazione.py
+## aereoStazione.py
 </br>
-this script allows you to get data from http://clima.meteoam.it/RichiestaDatiGenerica.php </br>
+this script allows you to get data relating to a city from http://clima.meteoam.it/RichiestaDatiGenerica.php </br>
-specifying Parameter Station and a time interval
+specifying Parameter City and a time interval
 </br>
 the list of available cities is on the website</br>